-Figure 1-4 shows the architecture of the client and server software used by an auditor to configure the server's auditing mechanisms.
+Figure 1-4 on page 9 shows the architecture of the client and server software used by an auditor to configure the server's auditing mechanisms.
 There are no server-based utilities for this task; instead, auditors use client-based utilities (AUDITCON, for example) to enable auditing and to specify audit preselection parameters (which events, users, and files to audit).